 The U.S. government is working with Australia, India, Japan, New Zealand, South Korea and Vietnam to "move the global economy forward," Secretary of State Mike Pompeo said April 29.
 Japan is putting more than $2 billion in stimulus funds toward supporting its manufacturers in moving production out of China.

 In truth, a movement had already taken hold for companies and countries to diversify their supply chains out of China.
-Industries including automotive, pharmaceutical, electronics, medical equipment and consumer goods would be the most affected.
+Industries including automotive, pharmaceutical, electronics, medial equipment and consumer goods would be the most affected.

 The coronavirus pandemic will accelerate the move, as China’s first-quarter shutdown vividly demonstrated companies’ vulnerability.
 A March survey by the Institute for Supply Management showed that 75 percent of companies were reporting supply chain disruptions because of the virus.
 More than half said they were suffering from longer lead times of their most important, tier-1 China-sourced components.